mscharmann/ABC-pipeline/README.md

 # snakemake --cluster "sbatch" --jobs 100

 ## on LSF cluster can do:
-# snakemake --cluster "sbatch" --jobs 100
+# snakemake --cluster "bsub" --jobs 100

 ## remove the conda environment
 # conda deactivate